Aaron Brooks (basketball): College career

-Brooks finished his college career at the University of Oregon in 2007.
-He was a four-year starter for the Ducks, and finished his career with 13.1 points, 3.5 rebounds and 4.1 assists per game.
+Brooks played his college career at the University of Oregon in 2007.
+He was a four-year starter for the Ducks, and finished his career with 13.1 points, 3.5 rebounds, and 4.1 assists per game.
 In his first year at Oregon, Brooks took over the starting point guard role previously occupied by guard Luke Ridnour, who went on to play in the NBA.
 Despite missing 10 games with a broken bone in his wrist, Brooks earned Pac-10 All-Freshman honors.
 Brooks was named honorable mention all-Pac-10 for his efforts as a sophomore, a season which included a 34-point effort against USC.
 After a disappointing junior year at Oregon culminating in a suspension during a game against Washington, Brooks rebounded to become one of the leading candidates for Pac-10 Player of the Year.
 He led the Ducks to a number of key victories, including game winners over then #1 ranked UCLA and then #10 Arizona in Tucson.
 Brooks scored a team high 31 points and grabbed 8 rebounds in an overtime road win against then top 25 ranked Washington State, helping to hand the Cougars their first home loss of the 2006–07 season.
 At the half-way mark of Pac-10 conference play, Brooks was averaging 19.1 points and 4.5 assists per game in leading Oregon to a top 10 ranking and a 19–2 overall record.
 The Ducks went on to finish and tie for third place in the Pac-10 conference, and won the Pac-10 Championship tournament following an impressive three-day run over Arizona, Cal and USC.
 Oregon advanced to the Midwest Regional Final where they lost to defending champion Florida.
 Brooks was announced as one of 22 finalists for the John R. Wooden Award, which is given to the top college basketball player in the nation.
 Brooks was one of 10 players named to the Wooden All-American Team, and he was also All-Pac-10 First Team.
 He won the men's three point shootout on March 29, 2007, to finish off his NCAA career, but lost the "battle of the sexes" to Katie Gearlds of Purdue University.
 He graduated from Oregon in 2007 with a degree in political science.